-- In a medium bowl using a hand-held mixer or stand mixer fitted with the paddle attachment, beat the cream cheese and butter together on medium-high speed until smooth and creamy, 2-3 minutes.
+- Using a mixer, beat the cream cheese and butter together on medium-high speed until smooth and creamy, 2-3 minutes.
 Add the powdered sugar and mix on low speed until completely incorporated.
 Add the vanilla and beat the mixture for 3 minutes until light and creamy.

 - Spread the cream cheese over the top of the cake and arrange the figs. Enjoy!

 Make-ahead: Make cake up to 1 day in advance.
 Keep in the springform pan, cover tightly, and store at room temperature.
 Cream cheese frosting can be made up to 1 week in advance and stored covered in an airtight container in the refrigerator.
-When ready to use, bring the frosting to room temperature and re-whip for 5 minutes using a handheld mixer or stand mixer fitted with the paddle attachment.
+When ready to use, bring the frosting to room temperature and re-whip for 5 minutes using mixer.

 Freezing: Freeze the frosted or unfrosted cake for up to 2-3 months.
 Thaw overnight in the refrigerator and allow to sit for 30 minutes at room temperature before serving.
 Cream cheese frosting can also be stored in the freezer for up to 2-3 months.
-Thaw overnight in the refrigerator, bring it to room temperature, and re-whip for 5 minutes using a handheld mixer or stand mixer fitted with the paddle attachment.
-Do not freeze the figs, only add them just before serving.
+Thaw overnight in the refrigerator, bring it to room temperature, and re-whip for 5 minutes using a mixer.

 Keywords: fig dessert, cream cheese frosting, honey fig cake